Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 The previous two components, `Greeting` and `Title`, both used an implicit return because they didn’t have any logic to deal with.
 They just returned their JSX elements.
 Your `Input` component needs to do a little more, specifically set values with the `useState` Hook.

-Because of this, you explicitly defined a return statement that contains your desired JSX output (i.e. the `input` and `button` elements).
+Because of this, you explicitly define a return statement that contains your desired JSX output (i.e. the `input` and `button` elements).
 This is different from the `App` component, which has to define a `render()` method, which then returns some JSX.
 You also see that because the `Input` component is a function, you don’t need to define a constructor, or call a parent class’ `super()` method.

 Your app is looking sharp so far, but you need to make a couple of edits for it to work.